 A year has after all 365 days.
 Why limit oneself to resolutions regarding exercise, diet or learning a language?

 When Winston Churchill made these resolutions he had just turned 24.
 The planned book was about the war in Sudan.
-Curiously, Churchill had requested to take part in that campaign several times but had always been turned down.
+Churchill had requested to take part in that campaign several times but had always been turned down.
 He eventually paid for his own trip to Africa and financed it by writing reports for newspapers.
 The River War came out in two volumes comprising around 1,000 pages.
 Shockingly for someone of Churchill’s age, the book was already his third.
 It should however be remarked, without the age of the writer or the age of the time being able to serve as an excuse, that The River War includes some crude racist and anti-Islamic passages.

-Churchill did indeed run for the British Parliament at age 24, but did not get elected that year.
+Churchill did indeed run for a seat in the British Parliament at age 24, but did not get elected that year.
 Of course, he managed to get elected in the same constituency only the following year.
 It probably helped that he had used the few months in between to work as a war correspondent in South Africa where he, as a civilian, took part in some skirmishes, got captured by the Boers, managed to escape from a POW camp, found some English miners in South Africa (one of whom happened to be from Oldham, Churchill’s constituency) who hid him underground before he managed to escape South Africa hidden on a train, making him a celebrated war hero.
 Obviously, Churchill also wrote a book about these exploits, London to Ladysmith via Pretoria.

 All in all, Churchill published 43 books in 73 volumes, some quite good ones among them (he won the Nobel Prize in Literature).
 All of this while fighting military and political campaigns, governing an empire and winning World War II.
 He also found time to paint, to build houses as an amateur bricklayer and to collect butterflies.